Using the Optional T-locks with the Single Channel MF Film Holderä

 Originally, the holder was designed to be used with 2 or 3 T-locks.
 Don’t use more than 3 at one time because it could torque the holder too much.
 During development, a T-Lock was tested by properly inserting and removing it 175+ times in the same area inside the film holder channel without suffering a noticeable decrease in T-Lock’s holding power against the sides of the film holding channel.

-***Common sense
+***Common

-shown in the picture.
-Once
+images as shown in the picture.
+Once the

-the T-Lock is secured into the holder, DO NOT try to move it or your film while
+T-Lock is secured into the holder, DO NOT try to move it or your film while the

-the T-Lock is secured in the holder.
+T-Lock is secured in the holder.
+If an

-items into the desired location before reinserting the T-Lock.
+desired location before reinserting the T-Lock.

-One of the main advantages of the T-Lock system is
+One of the main advantages of the T-Lock

-its infinite adjustability.
-If you plan
+system is its infinite adjustability.
+If

-scan.
-The advantage of doing this is
+wish to scan.
+The advantage of doing

-you maximize the T-Lock’s film flattening abilities.
+scanned, you maximize the T-Lock’s film flattening abilities.
 Lock down one end of the single frame with a

 T-lock across the top end of the film channel (where it can lock and fully